 In addition, once obtained, the computation of years required for nationality starts counting.

-Do you have any doubt?
-Ask anything to our lawyers and get an instant answer here:
+Do you have any questions?
+Ask our lawyers anything:

 Main differences with family arraigo